Nikita Zadorov: Boston Bruins

 Leaving the Canucks as a free agent having been unable to come to terms on an extension at the conclusion of his contract, Zadorov returned to the Eastern Conference in signing a six-year, $30 million deal with the Boston Bruins on 1 July 2024.

 Zadorov brought a big body to the Bruins blue line, hoping to provide physicality alongside top Bruins defenseman Charlie McAvoy and Hampus Lindholm.
 He scored his first points as a Bruin in the second game of the season, with two assists against the Montreal Canadiens.
 However, Zadorov was shaky early on the Bruins, as he had only scored five assists through the first twenty games, and had taken on a larger role with Lindholm injured.
 On November 27, 2024, Zadorov scored his first goal as a Bruin against the New York Islanders.
 As the season went on, Zadorov and the Bruins were become increasingly frustrated, as they were slipped out of playoff contention.
 By the time the trade deadline passed, both McAvoy and Lindholm were out long-term, and the Bruins traded defenseman Brandon Carlo to the Toronto Maple Leafs, slotting Zadorov in as the top defenseman on a struggling Bruins team.
-On March 23, 2025, after a 7-2 loss to the Los Angeles Kings, Zadorov grew attention after seemingly making a condescending remark towards Bruins goaltender Jeremy Swayman after Swayman tried to fight Kings goalie Darcy Kuemper at center ice.
+On March 23, 2025, after a 7-2 loss to the Los Angeles Kings, Zadorov drew attention after seemingly making a condescending remark towards Bruins goaltender Jeremy Swayman after Swayman tried to fight Kings goalie Darcy Kuemper at center ice.
 In response to a reporter asking if the team appreciated the action from Swayman, sticking up for his teammate, Zadorov responded "Is that what that is?
 Okay.
 I don't know.
 No comment."
 The comment fueled rumours of locker room discontent in general, as well as towards Swayman in particular.
 A couple days later, Zadorov clarified the comment, saying that he was frustrated after the loss and that it was not meant as a snub towards Swayman, claiming the media blew it out of proportion.
 Zadorov and the Bruins would end up missing the playoffs, with Zadorov scoring four goals and 18 assists, tying his career high for assists and points.
-He also led the NHL with 145 penalty minutes.
+He also led the NHL in penalty minutes in back-to-back years.